thanbimp/Recommendation-Letter-Service/readme.md

 The application receives all its parameters from the application.properties file located in the src/main/resources folder

-By default, the application attempts to connect to a MySQL server on localhost, which contains the schema ds_2021 with the springuser as the username and thePassword as the password.
+By default, the application attempts to connect to a MySQL server on localhost, which contains the schema ds_2021 using springuser as the username and thePassword as the password.

 The following is an explanation of the parameters received by the application.